moveitapp/.github/profile/README.md

-# We're Moveit
+# We are Moveit.
-We're redefining Public Transport systems in 3city in Poland, and soon, other places.
+We're redefining Public Transport systems in Poland.
 You won't see here much - All of our repos are private.

 ## Contact us